 It seems the often accused purveyors of hype are highly susceptible to hype themselves.
-Hype within the marketing profession, especially in digital marketing, is basically out of control.
+Hype within the marketing profession, especially in digital marketing, is simply out of control.
 There is a non-stop onslaught of next-big-things.
-Each has a compelling and intriguing title.
+Each with a compelling and intriguing title.
 At face value, it seems you should jump in with both feet.
 You can't afford for that train to leave without you.
 Right?

 Here are some recent examples: